 Canon 30D versus Canon 70D

 The Canon EOS 30D and the Canon EOS 70D are two enthusiast cameras that were revealed to the public, respectively, in February 2006 and July 2013.
 Both are DSLR (Digital Single Lens Reflex) cameras that are equipped with an APS-C sensor.
 The 30D has a resolution of 8.2 megapixel, whereas the 70D provides 20 MP.
+Read on to find out how these two cameras compare with respect to their size, their sensors, their features, and their reception by expert reviewers.

 An illustration of the physical size and weight of the Canon 30D and the Canon 70D is provided in the side-by-side display below.
 Three consecutive views from the front, the top, and the rear side are shown.
 All width, height and depth measures are rounded to the nearest millimeter.
 If you prefer, you can also use the toggle button to switch to a comparison in percentage terms (in this case, the camera on the left – the 30D – represents 100 percent across all the size and weight measures).